cilium/cilium/Documentation/network/concepts/ipam/eni.rst

  * The VPC ID of the subnet matches ``spec.eni.vpc-id``
  * The Availability Zone of the subnet matches ``spec.eni.availability-zone``

- * The subnet contains all tags as specified by ``spec.eni.subnet-tags``
+If set, ``spec.eni.subnet-ids`` or ``spec.eni.subnet-tags`` are used to further narrow down the set of candidate subnets.
+Any subnet with an ID in ``subnet-ids`` is a candidate, whereas a subnet must match all ``subnet-tags`` to be candidate.
+Note that when ``subnet-ids`` is set, ``subnet-tags`` are ignored.
 If multiple subnets match, the subnet with the most available addresses is selected.

+If neither ``subnet-ids`` nor ``subnet-tags`` are set, the operator consults ``spec.eni.node-subnet-id``, attempting to create the ENI in the same subnet as the primary ENI of the instance.
+If this is not possible (e.g. if there are not enough IPs in said subnet), the operator falls back to allocating the IP in the largest subnet matching VPC and Availability Zone.

-After selecting the ENI, the interface index is determined.
+After selecting the subnet, the interface index is determined.
 For this purpose, all existing ENIs are scanned and the first unused index greater than ``spec.eni.first-interface-index`` is selected.